kieselsteini/PiXL-old/README.md

 ## Documentation

 On start PiXL will load and execute the file "game.lua".
 This behaviour can be overwritten with the **-file** parameter.
 See "Parameter" section below for more details.
+The initial resolution of the screen will be 256x240 pixels (NES/SNES screen size).

 ### Callbacks